-Applies bioengineering and advanced technology from the Technical Research Laboratory
+Applies bioengineering and advanced technology from the Technical Research Laboratory sterilized filter.

-Efforts at the Technical Research Laboratory led to the birth of the sterilized filter.
 Demands for automated laboratory equipment in genetic research-related fields grew, and Kurabo responded by developing an automated nucleic acid isolation system.
-This product was lauded as one of the three most important pieces of equipment in the gene analysis field.
+This product was lauded as one of the three most important pieces of equipment solid asset management